joshcanhelp/josh-to-11/content/post/2020-10-03-testable-documentation.md

 There are two common code sample use cases in my JavaScript world.

 One is using a module to do a specific task.
 These samples need to import the latest version of the module as a dependency and run it a specific way.
+Note that it's not the module being tested here, it's the sample.

 ```js
 const { doStuff } = require("some-module");